gomorpheus/morpheus-docs/release_notes/current.rst

 =====

 :Analytics: - Cloud Costs: Fixed selecting a tag name and value combination in the "more" filters in Cloud Cost Analysis
-:Ansible: Ansible Galaxy: - New ``roles`` working folder added, resolves intermittent "galaxy dependent roles can not be found" issue when using git integraiton source
+:Ansible: - Ansible Galaxy: New ``roles`` working folder added, resolves intermittent "galaxy dependent roles can not be found" issue when using git integration source
           - Fixed display of checkbox values for ``USE ANSIBLE GALAXY``, ``ENABLE VERBOSE LOGGING`` and ``USE MORPHEUS AGENT COMMAND BUS`` options in UI.
           - Fixed task execution isue caused by special characters in user name
 :API CLI: - Tenants: Fixed deletion of Tenants with existing Instances when ``removeResources=on``